Gino2525/Fraud-Detection/README.md

 * Validating other structured fields like **Name, DOB, and address format**.
 * Applying **document-specific OCR rules depending on the detected ID type**.

-These enhancements would make the OCR analysis more accurate and reduce false anomaly detections.